jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ## 4) Automated Report Generation in Snowflake
 Using the sample dataset from Oracle, we generate a Word (.docx) report in a **Snowflake Notebook**.
 The report is created automatically with Python (`python-docx`) and saved to an **internal stage** for simple user access.
 This workflow allows users to generate reports entirely within Snowflake, with no local setup required.

+We start by creating an internal stage to store the Word report.
+In production, we could give users access to this stage so reports can be downloaded directly.
 ```sql
 -- Create an internal stage to store the file results
 CREATE DATABASE IF NOT EXISTS ORACLE_REPORT_DEMO;